Why You Need a Detailed Scope Out Before Executing a Web Redesign Project

 - Phase 2 – Understanding the client, their business, and their audience.

 - Phase 3 – Laying out the “problems” and the “need”.

 - Phase 4 – Orchestrating the right solution.

 Phase 1 – Dissecting and Understanding a Client’s Current Website

-During this phase of the scope out, our team studies and learns about three main aspects of your site.
+During this phase of the scope out, our web development team studies and learns about three main aspects of your site.
 This includes:

 Phase 2 – Understanding the Client, Their Business, and Their Audience

 Business is business – the law of supply and demand is a foundational principle that requires no explanation and is not likely to change.
 However, when you hire a team of web designers or developers, or a web development firm, you are hiring much more than that.

 Alluding back to my previous simile, a business is essentially hiring a team of architects, engineers, and decorators with a flavor for industrial psychology.